jacolind/crinfu/slidedeck.md

 ## Benefit 4: Increased trading volume

+Our certificate attracts both new and old investors.

-* NASDAQ miss out on the trading volume in coin 3-10
+NASDAQ miss out on the trading volume in coin 3-10 so they have an incentive to list our product.
-* New investors
-* Old investors

-NASDAQ has an incentive to list our certificate.

 ## Product details

 below is jus tan outline. i will do slides later after talking with hakan and simon.

 * Index
-  * Top 10
+  * Rebalanced monthly.
-  * Market capializaiton weighted
+  * Publish index value daily frequency.
-    * the weight of each currency is $w_i = m_i / m$ where $m_i$ is the market capitalization of currency $i$ and $m$ is the total market cap for the 10 selected coins
+  * Market capializaiton weighted, i.e. the weight of each asset is equal to its market capitalization divided by the total market cap for the 10 selected assets.
-  * Rebalanced monthly
-  * Publish index value daily frequency

 ---

 * Certificate
+  * Fee 2.5% on asset under management
   * Traded throughout the day
   * Delivered T+2
   * ETN is a promise